'Say Something' tip line in schools flags gun violence threats, study finds

 A new study, published in the journal Pediatrics Wednesday, evaluated the tip line as it was used by one southeastern state — North Carolina — to see how successful it was at catching firearm-related threats.

-Researchers found there were more than 18,000 tips submitted to the Anonymous Reporting System, known as SS-ARS, during the four years studied, from 2019 to 2023.
+Researchers found there were more than 18,000 tips submitted to the Say Something Anonymous Reporting System, known as SS-ARS, during the four years studied, from 2019 to 2023.

 The research is urgent because gun violence has been the leading cause of death of children and teens in the U.S. since 2020, when it surpassed car accidents.